You can start taking your CPP retirement pension at any age between 60 and 70. Is it better to take it early and get a reduced monthly amount or wait?

 CPP Credit Splitting Guide for the Legal Profession from Employment and Social Development Canada

-This table provides a list of the annual Year's Maximum Pensionable Earnings (YMPE), Average Year's Maximum Pensionable Earnings (AYMPE), and Year's Basic Exemption (YBE) amounts under the Canada Pension Plan (CPP).
+CPP Rate Table 1 is a list of amounts such as the annual Year's Maximum Pensionable Earnings (YMPE), Average Year's Maximum Pensionable Earnings (AYMPE), and Year's Basic Exemption (YBE) under the Canada Pension Plan (CPP), since 1966.
 The amounts are used in CPP retirement benefit calculations.
+CPP Rate Table 2 provides the maximum monthly amounts payable for each CPP benefit type.

 The following are links to DR Pensions Consulting articles written for the retirehappy.ca website: